chr15m/marcus/README.md

 Index and search browser bookmarks from the command line.

-Currently only works with Firefox bookmarks.
+Works with Chrome and Firefox.

 ### Install